tsgates/arch-wiki-markdown/wiki/FreeNX.md

 Latest cairo updates broke the render extension.
 After resuming a session all characters from before suspending won't get rendered.
-To fix this add this single line to /etc/nxserver/node.conf
+To fix this add this single line to /etc/nxserver/node.conf.

      AGENT_EXTRA_OPTIONS_X="-norender"

-> eclipse crashes when editing a file
+> Eclipse crashes when editing a file

      The program 'Eclipse' received an X Window System error.
      This probably reflects a bug in the program.